My PhD Deserved The Same Celebration As Weddings & Baby Showers

 She tells me it was an amazing day.
 "We had trivia, made academic gowns (rather than bridal gowns) from toilet paper, and then had a white elephant book exchange with environment or climate-themed books.
 People gave toasts to me, which honestly moved me to tears."

-Talking about the idea behind the shower, she said: "I realized I was increasingly frustrated that society doesn't value women who set off on a more independent pathway.
-The ritual of having a gathering to mark and honour the hard, oftentimes harder, work we have done to reach these milestones isn't formally recognized by our friends and family."
+Talking about the idea behind the shower, she said: "I realised I was increasingly frustrated that society doesn't value women who set off on a more independent pathway.
+The ritual of having a gathering to mark and honour the hard, oftentimes harder, work we have done to reach these milestones isn't formally recognised by our friends and family."

 But despite the strong sentiment, she said the shower didn’t cause a rift with her married friends.
 "Many of my friends who have got married and had kids pointed out the need for mutual recognition and inclusiveness of celebrating women's life accomplishments, whatever they are."